Glossary TermApril 20, 2024

 Scenario:

-• Bitcoin makes new high at $35,000
+• Bitcoin makes a new high at $35,000

 • Volume is lower than at the previous high ($32,000)

-• Price starts struggling
+• Price starts to struggle

 Analysis: